insilichem/garleek/docs/tutorials.rst

 Custom residues
 ...............

 When custom residues are present in the structure, even in the QM region, they must be included for the MM calculation anyways.
 Using them is no harder than normal residues, but parameters must be present either in the PRM file or in a custom KEY file.
-Then, the normal atom type conversion rules will be followed to locate the proper TINKER atom type from the PDB fields.
+Then, the normal atom type conversion rules will be followed to locate the proper Tinker atom type from the PDB fields.

 Toy example for a NH3 residue in the Amber format: